Prince Henry's Grammar School

 10:10-11:00

-Panel with Sanjay Bhandari, Chair of Kick it Out and Edward Davies, Centre for Social Justice
+Panel with Sanjay Bhandari, Chair of Kick it Out, Edward Davies, Centre for Social Justice and Katie White, MP

 A fantastic opportunity to hear from a highly qualified panel of experts, all related in some way to the political sphere, and all committed to developing a society which can support and nurture the young people in our schools.
 Panel members will explain their work briefly before tackling questions from the audience.
 Particular areas of expertise on the panel include: challenging racism; the climate crisis; the 'manosphere'.